 Recently, I got to do something I’d been wanting to do for over a decade.
-I went down to North Carolina and spent a week with Stu Rosen, Cameron Demille, and the rest of the folks at MB Stone Care Pros.
+I went down to North Carolina and spent a week with the folks at MB Stone Care Pros.
 We learned to polish marble, limestone, travertine, and granite (MLTG).
+Now, Quest Floor Care’s stone polishing and repair skills are next level.

 As far back as I can remember, I’ve had an interest in things that shine.
 I have always enjoyed detailing a car, for instance, watching the reflection come back as I polished the paint.